popina/EpsonSDK/README.en.txt

 - When printing process is repeated, create and destroy the instance of Printer class outside the iteration process and do not repeat it at short intervals.

+- Call addTextLang API in first on each print data.

 4. Restriction

 - Discovery function of the following TM Intelligent printer doesn't support.